-393. WHIGHAM, H[enry] J[ames].
+308. WHIGHAM, H[enry] J[ames].
 The Persian Problem.
 An examination of the rival positions of Russia and Great Britain in Persia with some account of the Persian Gulf and Bagdad Railway.

 London, Isbister & Co., 1903.
 8°.
-Folding map frontispiece and 2 full-page maps to the text, 2 as plates.
-Original sand buckram, title gilt to spine and upper board, top edge gilt. ε 6,500 concession by the Ottoman Government to a German-backed consortium.
+Folding map frontispiece and 2 full-page maps to the text, 2 as plates, 23 plates.
+Original sand buckram, title gilt to spine and upper board, top edge gilt. ε 6,500

+First and only edition.
+Important regional study of the Arabian Gulf, published in response to the grant of the Baghdad Railway concession by the Ottoman Government to a German-backed consortium.
 Assesses the economic, military and political implications of rival claims in the various states of the area.

 Whigham was a well-connected Scottish author who emigrated to America and worked as drama critic on the Chicago Tribune, and as a war correspondent at the Spanish-American and Russo-Japanese Wars.
 A close friend and correspondent of British Persian Gulf opinion-makers Lord Curzon and Sir Percy Cox, Whigham wrote the book, based on his extensive travels in the region, at the request of Lord Curzon, who had "advised [him] to go to the Gulf [and] instructed his subordinate officials in that part of the world to give me all the assistance in their power".
 Whigham is probably best remembered as a prominent amateur golfer, winner of the second and third US Amateur Championships, and author of "How to Play Golf", the first golf instruction manual illustrated from action photographs.
+Diba Collection 1978, 227.
+Wilson 243.
+OCLC 2987283.